zama-ai/concrete/docs/core-features/extensions.md

 ```

 {% hint style="danger" %}
-The wrapped function:
+The wrapped function must follow these criteria:

-* shouldn't have any side effects (e.g., no modification of global state)
+- **No side effects**: For example, no modification of global state
-* should be deterministic (e.g., no random numbers)
+- **Deterministic:** For example, no random number generation.
-* should have the same output shape as its input (i.e., `output.shape` should be the same with `input.shape`)
+- **Shape consistency**: `output.shape` should be the same with `input.shape`
-* each output element should correspond to a single input element (e.g., `output[0]` should only depend on `input[0]`)
+- **Element-wise mapping**: Each output element must correspond to a single input element, for example. `output[0]` should only depend on `input[0]` of all inputs.

-If any of these constraints are violated, the outcome is undefined.
+Violating these constraints may result in undefined outcome.
 {% endhint %}

 ## fhe.multivariate(function)

-Allows you to wrap any multivariate function into a table lookup:
+Wraps any multivariate function into a table lookup:

 ```python
 import numpy as np